-Each year, millions of Americans are impacted by seasonal allergies.
-When you visit GoHealth Urgent Care, we can help diagnose, treat and manage various seasonal and environmental allergies.
+Each year, millions of Americans are impacted by seasonal or other types of allergies.
+If you are looking for relief, our knowledgeable providers at GoHealth Urgent Care can help diagnose, treat and manage common allergies.
+Just walk in or save your spot online and we’ll help you get the relief you need.

-Determine if you are experiencing seasonal allergies or your symptoms are a sign of something else.
+Determine if you are experiencing seasonal, environmental, or other types of allergies.

 Provide treatment